Dreaming of the sun on this blustery winter day. Have an excellent weekend!

 I’ll never be over these pork buns.
 In fact, I could probably just eat pork buns as a meal.

 My parents stopped in for a brief visit and I wanted to take them somewhere cool.
 It was between noodle bar and ssäm bar, but it’s hard to get ramen in the suburbs.
 My favorite momofuku restaurant is still ssäm bar, although there are few things equivalent to a good bowl of pork ramen.
 I hear the vegetable ramen (bottom right) is fantastic, though.
 And… well, I definitely wouldn’t say no to tomatoes in my soup. …

 Welcome to Letters from the City, a lifestyle photoblog.

 My name is Alex and I have been blogging in some form or another since 1998.
-I’m a former Manhattanite now living the quieter life in Queens.
+I’m a former Manhattanite now living the quieter life in Brooklyn.
 I like outerwear and red lipstick.